 - assist in the formation of special-interest groups of artists and craftspeople where such groups are viable and meet a specific need

 - organise forums for discussion of topics related to art and worship

 - communicate and demonstrate new possibilities for the use of art in worship.

-Mitchell Kitson is the website coordinator for the Visual Arts Working Group and a pastoral student at Australian Lutheran College.
-His main areas of interest are the use of technology in worship and website design, having designed the logo and website for St Petri Lutheran Church Nuriootpa SA.
+Mitchell Kitson is the website coordinator for the Visual Arts Working Group and pastor at St Martin’s Lutheran Church, Mount Gambier SA.
+His main areas of interest are the use of technology in worship and graphic design, having designed the logo for St Petri Lutheran Church, Nuriootpa SA.

 Faye Lienert is a textile artist experienced in the design and construction of stoles, liturgical paraments and banners.
 Her commissioned works include paraments for St John’s Lutheran Church Dernancourt SA, Mawson Lakes Community Church SA and St Paul Lutheran Church Blair Athol SA, as well as many sets of stoles.

 Rae Kempe is a practising visual artist and visual arts educator.
 She is experienced in the design and construction of seasonal paraments and special art projects at St Stephen’s Lutheran Church Adelaide SA, including leadlight windows for Mudbrick Church, Sunbury, Victoria.